hamishtodd1/hamishtodd1.github.io/personal/okcupid/README.md

 This involves some setting up, maybe half an hour depending.
 So, might not be worth it for you.
-I am finding that it feels nicer though, a more fluid experience - basically just not moving the mouse around.
 If you have a programming background this'll be easier, but if you follow instructions closely it should be ok.
 1. For this you need autohotkey: https://www.autohotkey.com/
-2. Open notepad.
-Without adding anything to the file at all, do file>save as and save the file with the name "bindings.ahk" in the folder %APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup
+2. Go here: http://hamishtodd1.github.io/personal/okcupid/okcupidBindings.ahk and save the page into a reachable directory
-3. Go to %APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup in File Explorer.
-Double click the file.
-You should now have autohotkey running!
-But it doesn't do anything :) because your file was blank!
-We need to put some our custom bindings in there.
-We have a little job to do first though...
+3. Go to where you saved the file.
+Right click > open with > notepad
 4. Right click the autohotkey icon ("H" in a green box) that should be on your windows taskbar, and click "window spy".
 In the window spy, there is a box under "Mouse Position:" and in it it says "Absolute: [some number], [some other number]".
 5. Go to okcupid.com/match (the window spy window should stay on top).
 Hover your mouse over the top-left profile (don't click it, not yet).
 Look at the window spy - on a piece of paper, write down the two numbers shown next to "Absolute:".
 We're going to call these numbers aX and aY
 6. Click on someone's profile.
 Do NOT scroll down the page.
 Hover over "Pass".
 Write down those two numbers - we're going to call them bX and bY.
 Hover over "Like".
 Write down the numbers next to "Absolute:" again - those are cX and cY.
 You can close window spy now